-Fines
+321. Fines

-321. The amount of a fine leviable under the Powers and Privileges of Parliament Act, 1963, for each of the offences mentioned therein, as also for each offence referred to in the Rules or any resolution of this House, shall in every case be determined by an order or a resolution of this House, but such fine shall in no case exceed the sum of R200, except where otherwise provided in that Act.
+The amount of a fine that can be imposed under the Act for each of the offences mentioned therein, and for each offence referred to in these Rules or any resolution of the Assembly, must be determined in every case by a resolution of the Assembly; but such fine may not exceed the amounts provided in the Act.

-Recovery of fines
+322. Recovery of fines

-322. All fines shall be recovered by the Secretary and paid into revenue.
+All fines must be recovered by the Secretary and paid into Parliament's bank account.